-The aim of the visit was to congratulate the Attorney General and Minister of Justice on her appointment and to acquaint and update her on the complimentary roles played by both ministries in the following areas: obtaining legal advice and concurrences on cooperation agreements between the Government of Sierra Leone and her development partners; preparing and presenting the Government of Sierra Leone national periodic reports to regional, international and as well as individual Human Rights treaty bodies; and working to develop domesticating legislation for both the and International Humanitarian Law (IHL)treaties.
+The aim of the visit was to congratulate the Attorney General and Minister of Justice on her appointment and to acquaint and update her on the complimentary roles played by both ministries in the following areas: obtaining legal advice and concurrences on cooperation agreements between the Government of Sierra Leone and her development partners; preparing and presenting the Government of Sierra Leone national periodic reports to regional, international and as well as individual Human Rights treaty bodies; and working to develop domesticating legislation for both the Chemical Weapons Convention and International Humanitarian Law (IHL)treaties.

 The Attorney General and Minister of Justice was further informed about two forthcoming national events that both ministries will be organizing, namely: training of forty (40) MDA officials by staff from the UN Human Rights Council in Geneva and staff of the organization UPR Info from Kenya.
 The training will cover the UN human rights Universal Periodic Review (UPR) and National Mechanism for Reporting and Follow-up (NMRF) processes and will take place from the 23 – 26 July, 2018 in Kenema.
 The second event is a planned visit by a delegation from the African Court on Human and People’s Rights to Sierra Leone on the 2nd and 3rd of August 2018.
 Both ministries will lead in organizing these events.

 Mr. Patrick Hassan Morlai Koroma whilst congratulating Dr. Priscilla Schwartz on her appointment as the first female Attorney General and Minister of Justice in the history of Sierra Leone, he also informed the Minister of government’s outstanding reports to various human rights treaties and solicited more support from the Justice Minister to bring up to date Sierra Leone’s outstanding human rights reports.